 - lie to us about what’s in their products

 - ignore existing regulations without any penalty

 - know full well that what they make is killing our pets

-So unfortuantley, you must do your own research when it comes to finding a credible, and good quality, dog food manufacturer.
+So, unfortunately, you must do your own research to find a reliable and good-quality dog food manufacturer.